sky-ant/flux-ai/README.md

 # flux-ai
-flux ai mage Generator online for free, alternative of Stable Diffusion
+Flux image generator is a AI Image model from Flux AI, setting new benchmarks in visual appeal and detail rendering, it's an alternative of Stable Diffusion and it's The latest breakthrough in AI image model.